yasingam/system/README.md

 #### Yasin's log 21/04/2020
 ##### flask_webserver/, flask_webserver/flask_hello.py, flask_webserver/flask_settings, flask_webserver/flask_setup added
-1. Run '$ sudo bash flask_setup' in case you want to set up a fresh installation of nginx, gunicorn, and flask
+1. Run `$ sudo bash flask_setup` in case you want to set up a fresh installation of nginx, gunicorn, and flask
 2. Served at localhost:8000
 3. Created so you don't have to watch <https://www.youtube.com/watch?v=kDRRtPO0YPA&t=561s> another hundred times
-4. This creates the directory ~/Programming/flask if not already there
+4. This creates the directory `~/Programming/flask` if not already there
-5. This creates the file flask_hello.py in ~/Programming/flask if not there, otherwise exits with message
+5. This creates the file `flask_hello.py` in `~/Programming/flask` if not there, otherwise exits with message
-6. To activate run '$ gunicorn flask_hello:app' in the appropriate directory
+6. To activate run `$ gunicorn flask_hello:app` in the appropriate directory
 7. You should learn more about nginx and WSGI
 8. You should thank Pretty Painted for using his video as reference for years